kawatab/kawatab.github.io/README.md

 # webpage-generator.rkt

-This program generate web pages from article files.
+This program generates web pages from article files.
 All articles and tag pages are linked each other.

 ## Example